Now Reading

 Classic watchmaking at its best: The Senator collection

 The Senator series with (almost all) central time display describes classic watchmaking artistry in its purest form at Glashütte Original, but also shows how innovative the manufacture really is when it comes to the design and development of exceptional movements.
-The first milestone in the history of the model was the Chronograph Calibre 37, which was introduced in 2014 and celebrated its premiere in the Senator Chronograph with Panorama Date.
+One milestone in the history of the model was the Chronograph Calibre 37, which was introduced in 2014 and celebrated its premiere in the Senator Chronograph with Panorama Date.
 It closed a gap in the range of Glashütte Original calibres with automatic winding, panorama large date display and switching wheel control.
 It has over 450 individual parts.
 These calibres are currently being successively equipped with silicon hairsprings in order to significantly improve the good rate values.

 A name becomes a programme: Senator Excellence

-Two years later, another milestone followed: under the name Excellence, Glashütte introduced its very own quality standard in the Senator series for the first time in 2016 with the completely newly developed Calibre 36.
+Two years later, another milestone followed: under the name Excellence, Glashütte Original introduced its very own quality standard in the Senator series for the first time in 2016 with the completely newly developed Calibre 36.
 Now, such standards are not always helpful for end customers, as they sometimes tend to cause confusion, but here, too, Glashütte Original is on a par with the very big houses: these maisons can and must set themselves apart from the mass of standard mechanical movements and quality seals.
 This is exactly what the Excellence series does.

 100-hour power reserve